spechtacular/thia/README.md

          1. python manage.py run_selenium_participation_query
       7. **bulk_load_events_from_ivolunteer.py** : inserts new report data from the converted csv report file into the postgresql event_volunteers table.
          1. python manage.py bulk_load_events_from_ivolunteer --csv path/to/users.csv
 - This is the sequence used to update the existing Django postgresql database contents.
+An internet connection is required to connect to the ivolunteer website.
    1. **run_selenium_users_query.py** : runs the iVolunteer DB users XLS formatted report.
       1. python manage.py run_selenium_users_query
    2. **bulk_load_users_from_ivolunteers.py** : inserts or updates new report data from the converted csv file into the postgresql app_user table.